Reference

 confluence-cli auth login

 Prompt for a secret and store it securely.
-Run `config init --pretty` first if the server URL is not set.
+Run `config init` first if the server URL is not set.

 Examples